digicademy/hydra-scraper/README.md

 - `-resource_url_replace '<string>'`: before downloading, replace this string in each resource URL (defaults to none)
 - `-resource_url_replace_with '<string>'`: before downloading, replace the previous string in each resource URL with this one (defaults to none)
 - `-resource_url_add '<string>'`: before downloading, add this string to the end of each resource URL (defaults to none)
-- `-clean_resource_names '<string>'`: comma-separated strings to remove from a resource URL to produce its file name (defaults to enumerated files)
+- `-clean_resource_names '<string list>'`: comma-separated strings to remove from a resource URL to produce its file name (defaults to enumerated files)

 ## Examples